ValeLang/Vale/docs/Generics.md

    - hope that it can be figured out from other things, such as the normal arguments
 - calling, supplied an argument: want to use CallSiteFuncSR
 - defining: want to use DefinitionFuncSR
+   - but... (see below)

+if we use DefinitionFuncSR to make a PrototypeTemplata instead of a Placeholder, then the resulting FunctionT will have a bunch of those PrototypeTemplata's around.
+Shouldnt the hammer see some Placeholders instead? this is another hint that we're doing something slightly off. perhaps we should hand in a type, and then DefinitionFuncSR can add a prototypetemplata to the env. then the placeholder can still work. but then what happens to definitionfuncsr when we get to hammer?

+its funny, we're really just trying to establish that there _is_ a prototype like that. we dont know the actual prototype, we're just establishing its shape. why is that so hard to represent/know/encode in these type systems?